jinalfoflia/workshops/Singapore GeoSpatial Week Workshop.md

 - Mapbox
 - Esri World Imagery

-Let’s go to tasking manager and do some hands-on mapping 🙂
+Let’s do some hands-on mapping 🙂

 We need to look out for the following: